Kezyma/Morrowind-Remastered/README.md

 ## Pre-Install Instructions
 - Install Morrowind through either Steam or GOG.
 - Download Wabbajack: https://www.wabbajack.org/
-- Download the wabbajack files from this repository: https://github.com/Kezyma/Morrowind-Remastered/releases
+- Download the Wabbajack files from this repository: https://github.com/Kezyma/Morrowind-Remastered/releases
 - Run Wabbajack.exe
 - Click 'Install From Disk'
-- In the 'Target Modlist' field, select the wabbajack file downloaded from this repository.
+- In the 'Target Modlist' field, select the Wabbajack file downloaded from this repository.
 - In the 'Modlist Installation Location' field, select an empty folder to install the modlist.
 - Click the button on the right to start installing.
 - Log in to your NexusMods account.